Skip to main content

 When are the best times to buy a car?

 Simply put, here's our advice: The best time to buy a car is when you need it and feel ready to buy, regardless of the time of year.
-Car buying can be stressful, and it can take more than a month to go from deciding what to buy to actually closing the deal.
+With the car market, it can sometimes feel like Murphy's Law is in effect, as something inevitably challenging will always come up.
+Whether it's high interest rates, limited inventory or low trade-in values, car buying can be stressful, and it can take more than a month to go from deciding what to buy to actually closing the deal.
 Why add to that pressure by trying to squeeze your shopping into a certain day of the week or a holiday weekend when everyone has the same idea?

-But if you're a shopper who really wants to home in on the very best time to buy, let's look at your options.
+But if you're a bargain hunter who really wants to pinpoint the best time to buy, let's examine your options.

 Best time of the year to buy a car